 What Can I Use To Cover A Blister?

 You may cover it loosely with a sterile bandage or a moleskin donut for cushioning.
-If you drain the blister or it breaks on its own you need to apply antibiotic ointment and cover it with a sterile gauze or bandage.
+If you drain the blister or it breaks on its own you need to apply antibiotic ointment and cover it with blister plaster, sterile gauze, or a bandage.

 Does Taping Your Toes Help?